 In this article, we will outline everything you need to know about Certified Nursing Assistants.
 From CNA responsibilities to the differences between a CNA and a nurse, to salary information and ways to become a CNA, we have it all here.

-As you may know, the foundational role of a CNA is to provide basic patient care.
+As you may know, the foundational role of a certified nurse assistant is to provide basic care for patients.
 But, there is so much more than that included in the job description.
 Let’s dig into the specifics of this important role below.

 What Does a CNA Do?

 CNAs often serve as a patient’s main caregiver.
-This is especially true in long-term care or nursing home facilities.
+This is especially true in long-term care as a home health aide or in nursing home facilities.
 In hospitals, they tend to work hand-in-hand with LPNs and report directly to the nursing staff.

 You may be wondering then, what is the difference between a CNA and a Nurse?

 First, let’s review the hierarchy of nursing positions:

 - LPN (Licensed Practical Nurse) or LVN (Licensed Vocational Nurse)

 - NP (Nurse Practitioner)